Heskins IPA Surface Cleaner Prep

 Before ordering, please read the "Product Description & Specs" tab content for more information about this item.

-Heskins IPA Surface Cleaner Prep is an isopropyl alcohol (IPA) surface cleaning and prep solution.
+Heskins IPA Surface Cleaner Prep is a 100% isopropyl alcohol (IPA) surface cleaning and prep solution (AKA Propan-2-ol or Isopropanol).
 This product helps to remove contaminants and greasy residue before applying adhesive tape products to your floor or other surfaces.
 The IPA Cleaner is cost-effective and will not leave behind a greasy residue which can affect the adhesive qualities of non-slip tread tape.

 Always use a clean dry cloth when cleaning the surface and wipe in one direction.
 This ensures the contaminants and residue are wiped off the floor and not re-introduced onto the surface.
 Make sure to follow all directions for use and safety, store in a well-ventilated location, and keep the container closed tightly.